hrydgard/ppsspp-site/docs/troubleshooting/control-stick-problems.md

 * If the above worked, you should be able to go to Settings/Controls/Control Mapping and use Auto mapping.
 * If Auto mapping didn't work, try manually mapping the inputs one by one.
 Click "O" and then press the button you want to use for that, for example.

+## It's difficult to rotate the stick on the touch screen or with a controller

+The God of War games have a few events where you need to rotate the stick a few full laps.
+Doing that on the touchscreen can be a little tricky but there's another way.

+* If you are using a controller, just map two buttons to "Rotate Analog (CW)" and CCW.
+CW refers to clockwise, CCW to counter-clockwise.
+Then press and hold the mapped buttons to rotate the stick.

+* If you are using only touchscreen, try this:

+  1. Go to Settings/Controls/Edit touch control layout.../Customize
+  1. Check the checkboxes next to Custom 1 and Custom 2 (or whichever ones you want)
+  1. For each of these, click it, give them an icon of your choosing, and check Rotate Analog (CW) for one and CCW for the other
+  1. Back out to the `Edit touch control layout...` screen, and place them on the touchscreen somewhere.
+  1. In the game, press and hold to spin the stick.
+This should let you pass the event.

 ## D-Pad and analog stick won't work on Android